 Salaries and practice area

 Another factor that often impacts earning potential is your chosen practice area.
-As the 2022 Legal Trends Report outlines, the average hourly rates for lawyers varies by practice area, with more specialized roles typically drawing in higher rates—which likely means higher salaries.
+As the latest Legal Trends Report outlines, the average hourly rates for lawyers varies by practice area, with more specialized roles typically drawing in higher rates—which likely means higher salaries.

 Here again, Clio’s hourly rate calculator is a useful tool: Use it to easily compare rates in your chosen state by practice area.

 And, if you’re considering becoming a lawyer in a specific practice area, Clio’s How to Become a Lawyer hub is a useful place to find more information on becoming a particular type of lawyer.
-The comprehensive guide covers eight practice areas, from immigration law to criminal law and beyond.
+The comprehensive guide covers nine practice areas, from immigration law to criminal law and beyond.
 You can also take our “What Kind of Lawyer Should I Be?” quiz to help you decide.

 Salaries and law firm

 Lastly, the law firm that you join is a key factor when it comes to your first year lawyer salary.
 Typically, larger law firms offer higher salaries than smaller law firms.
-However, working for a larger law firm does not always guarantee higher pay, and other factors can influence overall compensation over the longer term.
+The NAPL study revealed that firms with more than 1,000 lawyers reported the highest median salary for first-year associates at $215,000, while smaller firms with 100 or fewer lawyers paid a median of $155,000.

+However, working for a larger law firm doesn’t always guarantee higher pay, and other factors can influence overall compensation over the longer term.
 While it’s true that the biggest entry-level salaries tend to come from “Big Law” firms, new lawyers at small law firms may start with lower pay, but their salary can then scale rapidly as their career advances over time.
 We cover this in more detail in our piece on what it’s like to work at a law firm.

-Final thoughts on first year lawyer salaries
+Final thoughts on entry-level law salaries

 As the above sections demonstrate, factors like geographical location, the law school you graduated from, your chosen practice area, and the law firm your work for all have important roles in determining how much you will make in your first year as a lawyer.